eliasdejong/viperlith/docs/HTML_STREAMING.md

 ## Practically Cheating: Brotli Compression
 Oh, but you are concerned about network bandwidth?
 That which your cloud vendor bills you very heavily for?
 Well, use of persistent SSE streams enables **streaming compression** across an entire session compared to mere individual requests.
 Using the browser's built-in [Brotli compression](https://en.wikipedia.org/wiki/Brotli), extra bytes are sent over the wire only if the content is changed.
-This achieves total compression ratio's upwards of 50-4000x, exceeding what is commonly attainable from gzipped responses.
+This achieves total [compression ratio's of 58.5x](https://zweiundeins.gmbh/en/blog/spa-vs-hypermedia-real-world-performance-under-load#streaming-efficiency-sse-compression) and better, exceeding what is commonly attainable from gzipped responses.

 Brotli is a compression algorithm similar to GZip or ZStandard, which is available by default in most browsers.
 It supports **streaming compression**, meaning we can compress HTTP responses "continuously" as they arrive.
 Crucially, the **compression context persists as long as a given response**.
 Meaning any data we send in a response can refer back and de-duplicate anything that came before it.
 Notice how well this synergizes with Datastar's encouraged use of Server-Sent Events and long-lived responses.
 Under the hood, this uses HTTP/1.1's [Chunked Transfer Coding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) or more efficient mechanisms for data streaming in HTTP/2.